Clients Versus Architects

 Game: Clients Versus Architects

-Production Version: Commercially printed board, box, cards, instructions and cardboard knockouts.
-Cast plastic meeples.
+Production Version: Commercially printed board, box, cards, instructions, cardboard knockouts, and simple plastic meeples.

 Deluxe Version: Commercially printed box, cards, and instructions.
 Hand pressed coins and plastic coin trays.
 Hand painted and assembled pawns, hand drawn boards, wooden and hand painted tokens.